 If you know of a competitor or a high-profile company who uses very similar visuals, let the designer know—they may be genuinely unaware of this and not intentionally copying anyone.
-Even so, you want your brand to be easily recognized in your niche so the more unique your logo is, the better.
+Even so, you want your brand to be easily recognized in your niche so you can register the trademark and protect your intellectual property.

 Do all of this before you pay the remaining amount.
 If you’ve already parted with all your money, it will be more difficult to enforce your rights.

 A good designer will check for duplicates before they even send the proposal to you, but they might miss something.
 You need to be sure that the intellectual property you’re buying is legit so you don’t get sued and forced to change the logo later.

 It’s not fair that you need to do the extra work, but you can’t rush into a professional relationship.

 I wish we lived in a world where everyone was honest and fair.
 Unfortunately, many people feel a lack of confidence in their ability to earn money in an ethical way, so they resort to deception and theft.

 If you did get ripped off in the past, it’s not your fault.
 It’s no wonder you’ve missed the red flags—you weren’t looking for them, because you trusted people.
 I hope this didn’t destroy your trust in all creative professionals.
 Not all of us are like that.

 I suggest that you start looking for a designer as early as possible (months before you plan to start the project) so you can thoroughly research all the options instead of making a rash decision forced by panic.
 If you decide to hire a freelancer you’ve met online, follow the steps above and you’ll be safe.